TreyGower7/AmazonTruckRoutingTSP/README.md

 # Academic projects
-A repository containing my academic projects from 2021-2024
+A repository containing the Amazon Truck Routing Simulation for the Traveling salesman problem (TSP).